 - Anderson and Libecap.
 (2014) Environmental Markets.
 Cambridge University Press. - Coase, R. (1960) The Problem of Social Cost.
 Journal of Law and Economics. - Hayek, H. A. (1945) The Use of Knowledge in Society.
 American Economic Review. - Mankiw, N. G. (2009).
 Smart Taxes: An Open Invitation to Join the Pigou Club.
 Eastern Economic Journal. - Yandle, B. (1999) Baptists and Bootleggers in Retrospect.
 Regulation.

 Extra Credit

-There are two forms of extra credit available.
 Many lectures have extra credit tutorials associated with them.
 These tutorials will walk you through solving a common type of problem in the course.
-Completing all tutorials will score 5 points added to your Assignment Average.
+Completing all tutorials will score 10 points added to your Assignment Average.